Rainbow Fruit Kabobs with Greek Yogurt Dip

 Served with my sweet lemon Greek yogurt dip, these healthy fruit kabobs are impossible to resist.
 The Greek yogurt adds some protein to this healthy snack, and the fruit provides fiber.
 Everyone is going to love this fresh fruit on a stick!

-Serving vegetables together with fruit on a stick is a great way to encourage kids to eat more healthy produce.
-Especially if you let the kids help to make the kabobs.
-My kids are always more likely to eat something when they help to make it.
+Serving vegetables together with fruit on a stick is a great way to encourage everyone to eat more healthy produce.

 How to Make Fruit Kabobs